A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Discussion

 To evaluate the contribution of each component to our architecture, we conducted stepwise ablation experiments, beginning with a baseline model that concatenated visual and skeletal features.
 As we incrementally incorporated residual blocks, the Fine-Grained Attention Module (FGAM), and the Multimodal Geometric Correspondence Module (MGCM), we observed consistent and significant improvements in performance.
 The complete ViSK-GAT model achieved a +6.73\% increase in the F1-score over the baseline, with a final test precision of 93.86\%, an F1-score of 93.85\%, and Cohen's Kappa of 0.93.
 These results reflect not only the effectiveness of our architecture but also its methodological novelty.
 Unlike existing approaches that often rely on simple fusion strategies or treat visual and skeletal modalities in isolation, ViSK-GAT introduces a structured multimodal integration pipeline that learns shared representations through attention-based mechanisms.
-MGCM enables explicit geometric alignment between image features and skeletal coordinates, allowing the model to understand spatial correspondences across modalities.
-This is complemented by FGAM, which enhances inter-modal interactions and supports fine-grained feature refinement.
-Together, these modules contribute to a unified architecture capable of modeling complex, dynamic postures in sports environments.
-ViSK-GAT represents a novel and effective paradigm for interpretable multimodal ergonomic analysis by combining transformer-based attention, geometric reasoning, and domain-specific REBA scoring.
+MGCM enables explicit geometric alignment between image features and skeletal coordinates, allowing the model to understand spatial correspondences across modalities. \xx{This is complemented by FGAM, which performs intra-modal self-attention within the image modality to support fine-grained feature refinement.} Together, these modules contribute to a unified architecture capable of modeling complex, dynamic postures in sports environments.
+ViSK-GAT provides an effective approach for interpretable multimodal ergonomic analysis by combining transformer-based attention, geometric reasoning, and domain-specific REBA scoring.